chedim/cliffhanger/README.md

 ### Basic classes
 Cliffhanger supports the following basic value classes:
-- digit - digits between 0 and `cliffhanger max digit` (default: 10)
 - number - signed integer numers
 - float - signed float numbers
-- fraction - an unsigned fractional number between 0 and 1
-- flag - a boolean value that is either true or false
+- boolean - a value that is either true or false
 - glyph - a number that represents a Unicode glyph
+- string - a set of unicode glyphs
-- stream - a stream of values
+- slice - a set of values

-Digit, number, and float classes provide `size` property as their sub-datapoint.
+Number, and float classes provide `size` property as their sub-datapoint.
 This property defines the allocated memory size for the value.
 The default value for this property can be set by redefining `<type name> default size` datapoint.